anchor/fleet-magento-docs/docs/how-to/migrate-between-plans.md

       Make sure to clear the caches on the destination environment once the database has been loaded.

+1. Turn off maintenance mode for the new environment

+      Now that the new environment is ready to process traffic, turn off maintenance mode.

+      ```
+         $ fleet env maintenance <dest_env> OFF
+      ```

 1. Test to be sure the new environment is working as expected

       At this point you need to make the decision as to whether the new environment is ready to